cysec-notes/cybersecurity-journey/SOC Analyst/botsv1-web-defacement/README.md

 # Boss of the SOC v1 Investigation Version 1 (2015)
-Welcome! this repository contains my complete walkthrough of BOSS of the SOC (BOTS) Version 1 – Scenario 1: Web Defacement.
+Welcome! this repository contains my complete walkthrough of BOSS of the SOC (BOTS) Version 1 – Scenario 1: Web Defacement (https://bots.splunk.com/).

 This project serves as both a walkthrough and a personal home lab where I practice using Splunk Enterprise, improve my SPL (Search Processing Language) skills, and gain hands-on experience with the incident response process. **My goal is not only to solve the challenge but also to think and investigate like a SOC Analyst.**